 Using Troop Funds

-Funds utilized should provide a one-time benefit to Girl Scout members.
+Funds utilized should provide a one-time benefit to Girl Scout members for approved Girl Scout activities.
 Purchases that benefit an individual long-term, including a camera or passport, will not be approved for the use of Girl Scout funds.

 Higher Awards